 - The possibility of ground water

-Little was known of the exact location and depth of the existing main especially through the park at the eastern end of the job.
-Due to this, the first stage of the project was to pothole, locate and record the existing main using a vacuum excavation truck.
+Little was known of the exact location and depth of the existing main, so the first stage of the project was to pothole, locate and record the existing main using vacuum excavation.
 This information was then used to design the new main.
-One finding from the investigation was that at tender stage the estimated depth of the existing main was 3m but it was discovered that the main had a depth range of 500mm to 1m.
+One finding from the investigation was that at tender stage the estimated depth of the existing main was three metres, but it was discovered that the main had a depth range of 500mm to one metre.
 Due to the upsizing aspect of the project, without careful operation and monitoring during the bursting process, major damage could occur to the existing footpath.

-Once the design had been approved, the construction began in January 2013.
-The job was broken into approximately 100m runs, with a pit located at either end for the machine and the other to launch into.
-The difficulties of this project became apparent with the very first run -minimal cover, the existing main location and material and the proximity to the local school.
+Project works were broken into approximately 100 metre runs, with a pit located at either end for the machine and the other to launch the pipe into.
+Difficulties were apparent with the very first run: minimal cover, the existing main location and material, and the proximity to the local school.
 All of these issues highlighted the benefits of using the pipe bursting technique.
-Further benefits of the technique became apparent as the project progressed.
-In particular the fact that the TT Grundoburst 800g pipe bursting machine could be fenced off and isolated whilst still maintaining a safe path for the school children to walk around.
+Further benefits of the technique became apparent as the project progressed, in particular the fact that the TT Grundoburst 800g pipe bursting machine could be fenced off and isolated whilst still maintaining a safe path for the school children to walk around.

-The next problem that had to be controlled was possible damage to the existing footpath caused by heave during the bursting process due to the minimal cover.
-Advance notice of this issue and good communication meant that the damage could be managed and dealt with swiftly.
-Poor operation of the equipment could have led to 100% of the route needing to be reinstated but the skilled UEA staff limited this damage to less than 5% of the route – including the launch and receipt pits.
+The next problem was possible damage to the existing footpath caused by heave during the bursting process due to the minimal cover.
+Damage was managed and swiftly fixed as UEA provided advance notice of the issue.
+Poor equipment operation could potentially have led to 100% of the route needing to be reinstated, but UEA’s skilled staff limited this damage to less than 5% of the route, including the launch and receipt pits.

-Another issue identified during the construction process was the continual change in the existing pipe material.
-Mid-way through PVC or asbestos cement pipe sections of DICL were found – particularly at each of the road crossings.
-To overcome this, specialised tooling was required to be shipped over from Germany.
-Once this tooling arrived, these sections of pipe were able to be burst and new PE pipe installed.
+Another issue identified during construction was the continual change in the existing pipe material.
+Mid-way through, PVC or asbestos cement pipe sections of DICL were found at each of the road crossings, so specialised tooling was shipped from Germany.
+Once the tooling arrived, these sections of pipe were able to be burst and new PE pipe was installed.

 For more information about this project or UEA Trenchless, please send enquiries to Steven Hopkins.